 import jax.numpy as jnp

-# or problematic if n is not known at compile time
+# and fail if n isn't known at compile time

 def sum_squares_python_loop(n):